PatMulligan/nostrchat/README.md

 ## Diagon Alley Clients

-LNbits also provides a Nostr Market client app.
+LNbits also provides a Nostr Chat client app.
 You can visit the client from the nostracct dashboard by clicking on the "Market client" link
 ![market client link](https://i.imgur.com/3tsots2.png)

 or by visiting `https://<LNbits instance URL>/nostrchat/market`